emacsmirror/noob-arrows-mode/README.md

 (require 'noob-arrows-mode)
 ```

 Next, you will need to either create a help file or use a premade file (one is included in this git repo).
-You must then set the variable <code>noob-arrows-help-file</code> as described above in your startup files.
-Restart Emacs and everythingYou can then toggle the mode on/off at any time by running one of two commands:
+You must then set the variable <code>noob-arrows-help-file</code> in your startup files as described above.
+Restart Emacs and everything should be ready to use.
+You can then toggle the mode on/off at any time by running one of two commands:
-<code>M-x noob-arrows-mode</code> or <code>M-x global-noob-arrows-mode</code>

-The first command will turn the minor mode on in the current buffer only.
-The second command will turn it on for all buffers.
+The command <code>M-x noob-arrows-mode</code> will turn the minor mode on in the current buffer only.
+The command <code>M-x global-noob-arrows-mode</code> will turn it on for all buffers.
 You can turn either version off by simply running the same command again.

 Bugs & Improvements
 ===================